-- We have a pan-European ecosystem bringing together academia and research, corporates, SMEs and start-ups. - We have a national and local presence with CLCs and RIS Hubs. - We are a respected partner in European initiatives. - We have a knowledgeable, experienced, and diverse team in place across Europe.
+- We have a pan-European ecosystem bringing together academia and research, corporates, SMEs and start-ups. - We have a national and local presence with CLCs and RIS Hubs. - We are a respected partner in European initiatives. - We have a knowledgeable, experienced, and diverse team in place across Europe - We are capable to contribute strongly to key initiatives of the EU, such as the Net Zero Industry Act, the Circular Economy Action Plan.

-- We have heavy administration of funded projects to partners. - We have a too broad scope of intervention making it difficult to position and differentiate ourselves. - We often have inconsistency in communication internally and with our partners. - · We have an immature and unstable offering and positioning. - Financial sustainability is mispositioned and not always productive.
+- · We have heavy administration of funded projects to partners. - We have a too broad scope of intervention making it difficult to position and differentiate ourselves. - We often have inconsistency in communication internally and with our partners. - We have an immature and unstable offering and positioning. - Financial sustainability is mispositioned and not always - Manufacturing is rather complicated, requires high expertise and is capital intensive; not easy to comprehend and innovate.